St. Stephen's Cathedral, Passau

+History

 Since 730, there have been many churches built on the site of the current cathedral.
 The current church, a baroque building around 100 m long, was built from 1668 to 1693 after a fire in 1662 destroyed its predecessor, of which only the late gothic eastern side remains.
 The cathedral's overall plan was made by Carlo Lurago, its interior decoration by Giovanni Battista Carlone, and its frescos by Carpoforo Tencalla.

+Bells

+The cathedral has eight large bells in the bell rooms in the north and south towers.
+The largest bell or bourdon is named,"Pummerin" at 7550 kg cast in 1952.
+It alongside "Sturmerin" weighing 5300 kg cast in 1733 hang in the south tower.
+The other six bells hang in the north tower.
+They include: the second bourdon "Misericordia" weighing 6000 kg, the Angelus bell, "Predigtglocke", "Elfuhrglocken", the Choir bell, and "Dignitar".
+A ninth bell, the "Zeichenglocke" hangs near the sacristy door.
+3 of the 8 bells serve as clock bells; the Elfuhrglocken chimes every quarter hour while Predigtglocke and Stürmerin in succession chime each the number of a full hour.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

+Pipe organ

 Passau Cathedral's used to be the largest organ in the world.
-It still is the largest church organ outside USA.
-Over time, it has been outgrown by more recent instruments, for instance Wanamaker's organ in the USA.
+It still is the largest church organ outside of the U.S. Over time, it has been outgrown by more recent instruments, including Wanamaker's organ in the U.S.

 The organ currently has 17,774 pipes and 233 registers, all of which can be played with the five-manual general console in the gallery.
 Portions of the organ have their own mechanical-action or electric-action consoles, for a total of six consoles.